 Do you want to know how to change your husband without saying a word?
 Yes, it is possible!
 You have to be patient though.
-I know this hard to believe that you don’t have to say anything, but what I am telling really works.
+I know it’s hard to believe that you don’t have to say anything, but what I am telling really works.
 So what is the secret sauce?

 If you want to know how to change your husband, then start praying.